 2025 (contact for pricing)Pushed Earrings

-recycled silver, Brazilian emerald, Jarina seed 60 x 40mm
+recycled silver, Brazilian emerald, Jarina seed

 Hand-carved jarina.
 Each earring wraps around the ear in its own way — asymmetrical forms that share a gesture of pressure and presence.
 The silver and jarina both push inward, creating tension between softness and structure, surface and depth.
 Photographer: Siyan ShenPhotographer: Siyan ShenPhotographer: Siyan Shen